granddaifuku/competitive-programming-review/README.md

 - You can do miscellaneous work by `manage.sh`.

 1. Enter DB
-- run `./manage.sh enterdb`
+- Run `./manage.sh enterdb`

 ### Testing
 - Run `make test` to run the all backend test.
-- There is a shell file to export dummy environmental varialbes for testing in `./tests/env.sh`
+- There is a shell file to export dummy environmental variables for testing in `./tests/env.sh`

 ### Stop docker things
 - Run `make down` to stop containers and to remove networks, volumes, and images.